SEB-9-BH/react-state-management/concepts/README.md

 ## React state

-Think of state as the "present status" or "current condition" of something.
-The way you are feeling right now could be described as your "emotional state."
+Think of state as the present "status" or "condition" of something.
+The way you are feeling right now could be described as your "mental state."

 Similarly, **_state_** in React can be thought of as the "present status" of a component.
-It holds the answers to questions like: has a user selected something or should the UI be different for this type of user?
-Under the hood, state is a dynamic data object that reflects the current attributes or conditions of a component.
+It holds the answers to questions like: "has a user selected something?" or "what is the current input value of a form?"
+As code, state is an object that reflects the current attributes or conditions of a component.
+Sometimes components need the ability to remember and keep track of their status, we call that local memory *state.*

 ## State as an analogy